jlangch/venice/README.md

 #### No blacklisting

-Unlike a sandbox provided by Java SecurityManager, this sandboxing is only a skin deep.
+Unlike a sandbox provided by _Java SecurityManager_, this sandboxing is only a skin deep.
 In other words, even if you prohibit Venice from executing a Java operation X, if an attacker finds another Java method Y that calls into X, he can execute X.